-Effective in calendar year 2020, on or before the beginning of the pay period which includes December 15 (starting in 2019) of each calendar year, an employee may make an irrevocable election to cash out up to eighty (80) hours of accrued vacation which will be earned in the following calendar year at the employee's regular rate of pay.
-By Thanksgiving in the following year, the employee will receive cash for the amount of vacation the employee irrevocably elected to cash out in the prior year.
-However, if the employee's vacation leave balance is less than the amount the employee elected to cash out (in the prior calendar year) the employee will receive cash for the amount of vacation the amount of leave the employee has accrued at the time of the cash out.
+On or before the beginning of the pay period which includes December 15 of each calendar year beginning in December 2020, an employee may make an irrevocable election to cash out up to one hundred and twenty (120) hours of accrued General Leave which will be earned in the following calendar year at the employee's regular rate of pay.
+The employee can elect to receive up to sixty (60) hours of General Leave cash out in the pay period that includes July 15.
+The employee shall receive any remaining General Leave cash out to which they irrevocably elected to cash out in the pay period that includes December 1.
+However, if the employee's General Leave balance is less than the amount the employee elected to cash out (in the prior calendar year) the employee will receive cash for the amount of leave the employee has accrued at the time of the cash out.